Travel Guide to Surigao del Sur, Philippines

 1. Lanuza Surf Camp

 I did my first ever surfing trip here and I wasn’t prepared!
 Haha.
 This is the only known surfing spots in Surigao del Sur.
-They have Surfing Festival on November which is the best time to travel and surf here.
+They have a Surfing Festival in November which is the best time to travel and surf here.